 The best candidates for blepharoplasty are individuals who are in good overall health and who do not smoke or have any serious eye conditions.
 If you have loose, sagging skin or puffy bags around your eyes, this procedure can help reduce these unwanted effects and leave the eyes looking young and fresh.

 It is important for patients to have realistic expectations before undergoing surgery in order to be satisfied with their results.
-While this procedure can enhance your appearance and may improve self-confidence as a result, it cannot alter your entire appearance or change the structure of your face.
+While the results of this procedure can enhance your appearance and may improve self-confidence, it cannot alter your entire appearance or change the structure of your face.

 The blepharoplasty procedure is performed under local anesthesia with sedation.
 General anesthesia may be used for anxious or nervous patients.
 Patients may choose to have this procedure on their upper or lower eyelids, or both.
 Depending on these choices, the procedure can take anywhere from 45 minutes to 2 hours.